yeslogic/prince-docs/docs/apply-javascript.md

 External scripts can be run by specifying one or more [`--script=FILE`](doc-latest/doc-refs.html#cl-script) options on the command-line.
 These scripts will always be executed, regardless of whether document scripts have been enabled or not.

-JavaScript functions can also be called from CSS generated content, by using the `prince-script()` syntax for referencing .
-Please note that scripts contained `prince-script()` are treated as document scripts, and hence need to be explicitly enabled.
+JavaScript functions can also be called from CSS generated content, by using the `prince-script()` syntax for referencing [Script Functions](doc-latest/gen-content.html#scriptfunc).
+Please note that scripts contained in the `prince-script()` function are treated as document scripts, and hence need to be explicitly enabled.

+Prince also supports PDF scripts, known as "Document Action" scripts - see [PDF Actions](doc-latest/pdf-output.html#pdf-actions).
+They get included in documents through CSS, too, but will always be run.
+Note, however, that these scripts are dependent on the PDF viewer, and in many cases might only work in Adobe Acrobat products.